megaease/easeagent-spring-petclinic/README.md

     - [Visualization](#visualization)

 ## Purpose
-With the EaseAgent, the metrics of [spring-petclinic applications](https://github.com/spring-petclinic/spring-petclinic-microservices) like throughput, latency, and tracing data could be collected Prometheus and tempo.
+With the EaseAgent, the metrics of [spring-petclinic applications](https://github.com/spring-petclinic/spring-petclinic-microservices) like throughput, latency, and tracing data could be collected by the Prometheus and tempo.
 The Grafana allows us to query, visualize, on and understand the metrics that we stored in tempo and Prometheus.

 ## Quick Start